Brown Sugar Shortbread Caramel Thumbprint Cookies: brown sugar makes the shortbread extra rich with a soft caramel centre.

 - 3/4 tsp salt

 For the Dough:

-- In a stand mixer, mix butter, sugar, and vanilla until fluffy and light.
+- In a stand mixer with the paddle attachment, or in a large bowl with a electric mixer, combine the butter, sugar, and vanilla extract until fluffy and light.

 - Add in flour, and combine until the dough comes together.
 Take care not to over mix.

-- Roll 1 tbsp of dough into a ball, and use a spoon handle or your thumb to create the thumbprint in the centre of each cookie.
-Bake on a cookie sheet at 350F for 12-14 minutes until golden brown.
-Allow to cool before filling.
+- Roll 1 tbsp of cookie dough into a ball, and use a spoon handle or your thumb to create the thumbprint in the centre of each cookie.
+Bake on a baking sheet at 350F for 12-14 minutes until the edges of the cookies are golden brown.
+Allow to cool on a wire rack before filling..

 - In a pan combine sugar and corn syrup.
 Bring to a boil over medium-high heat without stirring.
 Use a pastry brush dipped in cold water to brush down the sides of the pan with cold water to help prevent crystallization.
 Boil 4 to5 minutes until the caramel is dark amber.

 - Remove from the heat and add the whipping cream, butter, vanilla and salt.
 The caramel will bubble, so take care with this step.
 Next, return the pan to a medium-high heat and cook while stirring until the caramel thickens slightly.
 Let cool for 5 minutes.
 (If the caramel becomes to cool and stiff to work with reheat.)

 - Spoon the warm caramel into the cookies.
 Let set at least 5 minutes.
 Optional, sprinkle the cookies with edible glitter

 Serving Size:1 Servings